learnbyexample/learn_gnuawk/gnu_awk.md

 ## Input field separator

 The most common way to change the default field separator is to use the `-F` command line option.
-The value passed to the option will be treated as a regexp.
+The value passed to the option will be treated as a string literal and then converted to a regexp.
 For now, here's some examples without any special regexp characters.

 ```bash
 $ # use ':' as input field separator